-Words and phrases used in this plan have the same meaning as the terms defined in Rockdale Local Environmental Plan 2011 or the EP&A Act, except as provided for below.
+Words and phrases used in this plan have the same meaning as the terms defined in the applicable Environmental Planning Instrument or the EP&A Act. except as provided for below.

 In this plan, the following words and phrases have the following meanings: